-PRP for hair loss at the Bay Area's Lieberman & Parikh Center for Hair Restoration is a minimally invasive and safe procedure that is part of both the Stimulate and Populate hair regrowth packages.
+Platelet-rich plasma (PRP) hair restoration allows our Palo Alto, San Jose, and San Francisco Bay Area patients to enjoy new hair growth without surgery.
+The Lieberman & Parikh Center for Hair Restoration offers this minimally invasive and safe procedure as part of both the Stimulate and Populate hair regrowth packages.
 PRP for hair loss, when used in combination with other hair regrowth therapies, can effectively help men and women suffering from hair loss achieve the thicker, fuller hair they desire.

 PRP, which stands for Platelet Rich Plasma, is a concentration of your body's own growth factors.
 When injected back into your scalp as part of a PRP for hair loss treatment, they can stimulate and strengthen underperforming hair follicles to grow quicker and thicker.
 Since PRP is made up of your own genetic material, the chances of adverse reactions or rejection of PRP are very low.

 Dual-board certified surgeons and experienced in the field of hair restoration, Dr. David Lieberman and Dr. Sachin Parikh know that losing your hair can cause emotional distress and a loss in confidence.
 Drs.
 Lieberman and Parikh stay on the cutting-edge of hair regrowth treatments, including PRP for hair loss, and specialize in helping patients achieve their aesthetic goals through customized hair regrowth treatment plans.

 If you are experiencing hair loss and want to know more about how PRP is used in the Stimulate or Populate packages, please schedule a consultation with Dr. David Lieberman or Dr. Sachin Parikh at one of our Bay Area offices by calling us at (650) 327-3232 or emailing us.